publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schXII/ptB/m__us_usc_t42_s300g–6.md

 [Pub.
 L. 99–339, title I, § 109(b)][/us/pl/99/339/s109/b], June 19, 1986, [100 Stat.
 652][/us/stat/100/652], provided that:

-> “The Administrator of the Environmental Protection Agency shall notify all States with respect to the requirements of section 1417 of the Public Health Service Act \[this section\] within 90 days after the enactment of this Act \[June 19, 1986\].”
+> “The Administrator of the Environmental Protection Agency shall notify all States with respect to the requirements of section 1417 of the Public Health Service Act \[[42 U.S.C.
+300g–6][/us/usc/t42/s300g–6]\] within 90 days after the enactment of this Act \[June 19, 1986\].”

  __Ban on Lead Water Pipes, Solder, and Flux in VA and HUD Insured or Assisted Property__